 Michael joined Watsi on April 11th, 2013.
-Six years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,700 miles to support Thuwaibatu, a playful and talkative three-year-old girl from Tanzania, to fund corrective surgery so she can walk again.
+Eight years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 8,700 miles to support Tumaini, an 11-month-old baby from Tanzania, to fund her clubfoot repair surgery.